MatteoSpatuzzi/matteospatuzzi.github.io/_teaching/2014-spring-teaching-1.md

 location: "Hedeilberg, Germany"
 ---

 In this position, I worked for 1 year as a teaching assistant for younger students in my major of molecular biotechnology.
 I assisted Prof. Dr. Carl Herrmann in the creation and maintenance of excersise sheets for R beginner's course for students in the year before me.
 These sheets were designed to be interactive Rmarkdown documents to replace the pre-pandemic excersise sheets.
-Furthermore, I followed, mentored and assisted 4 teams of 4 Bachelor students each along their first data analysis project in R on the topic of DNA methylation in AML and ALL cancer data.